Categories

 There is a case to be made (which has been by plenty of viewers and critics, including Roger Ebert) that this final twist actually makes the movie worse.
 We had, more or less, wasted our time leading up to that ending.
 The movie rubs in our face that everything it showed us is a bunch of malarkey, not worthy of reflecting upon or thinking about since we know it’s a hastily-constructed improvisation.
 An illusion.
 In other words, it’s the “it was all a dream” cheap twist, but even flimsier.

 I come at it from the reverse angle, though.
-I find the movie’s first 90 minutes to be excruciatingly mediocre.
+I find the movie’s first 90 minutes to be adequate but uninteresting.
 Bryan Singer’s direction is occasionally moody or haunting, but more often just lethargic.
 The acting is a real burden on the film; Spacey and Palminteri are good, but Byrne is a major liability, failing to convey any of the menace his character should have as our red herring villain.
 He has all the intimidation of a used car salesman.

 The writing by Christopher McQuarrie, too, is hit-or-miss.
 There’s a half-baked romance involving Keaton and a cop, the side characters (i.e. the other “usual suspects”) are pretty forgettable, and the heist itself is pretty uninteresting.